CAMM (missile family): Naval-based air defence (Sea Ceptor)

 The naval application of CAMM is marketed as "Sea Ceptor".
 CAMM can be integrated on vessels as small as 50 m such as in/offshore patrol vessels or on larger surface combatants (destroyers and frigates), only requiring the internal installation of the necessary computing systems as well as above-deck aerials for the two-way data link for the missiles, and is designed to be easily integrated with a ship's combat management system.

 CAMM's soft vertical launch capability with the resultant removal of most efflux management concerns aboard ships enables the use of a variety of shipborne launching options.

 32-cell 'Mushroom Farm' on the British Type 23 frigate HMS Lancaster.
 Note the black protective caps on each cell.

 British Type 23 frigate HMS Richmond during the Red Sea crisis.
 Black protective caps have been removed to permit missile firings.

 The low cost, low weight, option is CAMM's own vertical launch canisters (colloquially known as "mushroom farms" due to the appearance of the protective cover used to protect the protruding cells when not in combat) which use a lengthened and modified version of the vertical launch cells used on the Type 23 frigates.
 (Note: The cap covering the cells must be removed prior to firing.)
 A more modular version of this launcher arrangement was later developed, utilising six-cell launch modules.

 Alternately, following integration with the Host Extensible Launching System (ExLS), CAMM, CAMM-ER and CAMM-MR can be packed into the larger multi-role Mark 41 or Mark 57 vertical launching systems, providing a launching system which is much more compact and with greater missile capacity (multiple missiles can be packed into each individual launch cell), though heavier and more expensive.
-The French Sylver vertical launching system can also be used.
 The ExLS product line also has a stand-alone three-cell launch module that can provide tactical-length launch capabilities comparable to the Mark 41, but in a lighter and smaller package, as a middle-ground launcher option for CAMM and CAMM-ER.
+Naval Group are developing a similar cold-launch system with capacity for 24 CAMM or CAMM-ER that will be designed for use aboard the FDI frigate in the export market.
+The system would use the French Sylver vertical launching system.